 We should not be ashamed of how we’re coping with our emotions.

 How we respond to our emotions is of more importance.

-By accepting our situation which includes our emotions, we can chip away at the shame we so easily put on ourselves.
+By accepting our situation, which includes our emotions, we can chip away at the shame we so quickly put on ourselves.

 Lets face it, who likes to talk about their crap with other people?